NOTICE OF PRIVACY PRACTICES

 - To an entity assisting in disaster relief efforts so that your family is notified of your condition, status and location.

-On admission to the hospital you may be provided with a four (4) digit PIN number.
-You must provide this PIN number to family members, relatives, close personal friends or any other person that you choose, in order for them to receive information related to your care.
-If a request is made without the correct PIN number, the hospital will not provide any information related to your care to the requesting party, other than a one-word condition.
+On admission to the hospital, you may be provided with a four (4) digit PIN number.
+You must provide this PIN number to family members, relatives, close personal friends, or any other person that you choose, in order for them to receive information related to your care.
+If a request is made without the correct PIN number, the hospital will not provide any information related to your care to the requesting party, other than your general condition.

 Immunizations and Schools